 According to 2024 statistics, the top 10 mango-exporting countries (including both fresh and processed mango products) are:

-- Mexico – firmly holds the No.1 position thanks to high production volume and proximity to the U.S. market.
+- Mexico: firmly holds the No.1 position thanks to high production volume and proximity to the U.S. market.

-- The Netherlands – a re-export hub for mangoes into Europe, leveraging its advanced logistics systems.
+- The Netherlands: a re-export hub for mangoes into Europe, leveraging its advanced logistics systems.

-- Brazil – takes advantage of off-season harvests to export to Europe during periods of low supply.
+- Brazil: takes advantage of off-season harvests to export to Europe during periods of low supply.

-- India – the homeland of mangoes, known for premium varieties such as Alphonso and Kesar.
+- India: the homeland of mangoes, known for premium varieties such as Alphonso and Kesar.

-- United States – both a major consumer market and a re-exporter of value-added mango products.
+- United States: both a major consumer market and a re-exporter of value-added mango products.

-- Germany – imports and re-exports processed mango products across Europe.
+- Germany: imports and re-exports processed mango products across Europe.

-- Portugal – strong in frozen and canned mango segments.
+- Portugal: strong in frozen and canned mango segments.

-- Burkina Faso – a notable player from Africa with a stable supply chain.
+- Burkina Faso: a notable player from Africa with a stable supply chain.

-- South Africa – exports both fresh and processed mangoes, including puree and frozen products.
+- South Africa: exports both fresh and processed mangoes, including puree and frozen products.

-- Pakistan – rapidly growing thanks to quality fresh mangoes and competitive pricing.
+- Pakistan: rapidly growing thanks to quality fresh mangoes and competitive pricing.

-These countries all share a strategic focus on post-harvest technology, strict quality control, and well-developed market strategies.
+What they have in common: These countries all share a strategic focus on post-harvest technology, strict quality control, and well-developed market strategies.

 The top countries in frozen mango exports share several key strengths: integrated investment in processing infrastructure, cold chain logistics, and long-term market strategies.
 Specifically: